-In the summer of social distancing, is there a better way to spend the day with a group of friends than heading out in some kayaks or canoes?
+Is there a better way to spend the day with a group of friends than heading out to canoe or kayak in Cincinnati?

-Cincinnati is lucky to have so many options when it comes to bodies of water that are perfect for recreation.
-The Little Miami, Great Miami, and Whitewater Rivers frame Cincinnati on the east and west sides, each with waters that are typically calm enough to spend the day in a canoe or kayak.
+We are lucky to have so many options when it comes to bodies of water that are perfect for canoeing and kayaking in Cincinnati.
+The Little Miami, Great Miami, and Whitewater Rivers frame the city on the east and west sides, each with waters that are typically calm enough to enjoy the day in a canoe or kayak in Cincinnati.

-Here’s our list of 9 Canoe & Kayak Spots in and around Cincinnati
+Here’s our list of 9 Spots to Canoe and Kayak in Cincinnati

 Morgan’s Canoe & Outdoor Adventures